cloudfoundry/multiapps-cli-plugin/README.md

 ## Installation
 Install the plugin, using the following command:
 ```
-cf install-plugin <path-to-the-downloaded-plugin> -f
+cf install-plugin <path-to-the-plugin> -f
 ```
 :rotating_light: Note: if you are running on an Unix-based system, you need to make the plugin executable before installing it.
-In order to achieve this, execute the following commad `chmod +x <path-to-the-downloaded-plugin>`
+In order to achieve this, execute the following commad `chmod +x <path-to-the-plugin>`

 :rotating_light: Check whether you have a previous version installed, using the command: `cf plugins`.
 If the MtaPlugin is already installed, you need to uninstall it first and then to install the new version.
 You can uninstall the plugin using command `cf uninstall-plugin MtaPlugin`.

 ## Usage

-The CF MTA plugin supports the following commands:
+The MultiApps CF plugin supports the following commands:

 Command Name | Command Description
 --- | ---